liferay/clay/next.clayui.com/content/docs/components/navigation/css-nav.md

 </div>
 </div>

-<div class="alert alert-warning">This is a base component.
+<div class="clay-site-alert alert alert-warning">This is a base component.
 Navigations share general markup and styles from the base .nav class, therefore the components Nav Pills, Nav Tabs, Nav Underline, Menubar, Navbar, Application Bar, Management Bar, and Navigation Bar all use <code class="gatsby-code-text">.nav</code> as its base.</div>

 `.nav-link` and `.active.nav-link` in the Base Nav doesn't have any special styling to make it easier to overwrite via color modifiers used in Clay's components above.
 If you would like to use a custom color scheme for the Base Nav, create a custom color modifier class and use the `clay-nav-variant($map)` mixin.